NerveNetwork/nerve/README.md

 ## Contributions

-Please send a pull request with the signed commit, and we look forward to your joining!
+Please send the pull request request with the signed commit.
+We are looking forward to your joining!

 ## Community